 Call In The Guard

-Following the George Floyd murder, the riots in Minnesota got out of hand.
+Following the death of George Floyd, the riots in Minnesota got out of hand.

 Eventually, the National Guard was called and activated to help restore order and safety around the Minneapolis metro area.
 If the National Guard had been activated sooner, maybe Minnesota could have set the example for peaceful protests and limited rioting and property damage.